The 10 Best Nature Documentaries to Watch on Netflix

-Featuring shot after shot of beautiful imagery set to classical music, each episode of Moving Art focuses on a specific sort of subject matter, and is considered its own mini “film.”
+Featuring shot after shot of beautiful imagery set to classical music (here are the best Netflix music documentaries ), each episode of Moving Art focuses on a specific sort of subject matter, and is considered its own mini “film.”

 From lakes to mountains, to deserts and entire countries (along with their unique ecosystems), Moving Art mixes real-time footage with time-lapses to weave together a story of peace and tranquility.
 It’s currently one of the best nature documentaries around.